 In modern online gaming, every millisecond counts.
 Online multiplayer games have players moving through complex graphical environments.
 Servers need to track and process all the player actions and positions simultaneously in real-time.
 The slightest bit of lag can result in a virtual death for the gamer, and an unpleasant experience.
 Bare metal, like the i3D.net bare metal, provides the required low latency and high performance needed for fast gameplay.
 And the flexible capacity of bare metal helps if a game experiences unusually high numbers of players.

 Web Real-Time Communication (WebRTC) is becoming much more important, and users expect low latency with high-quality audio and video for best experience.
 This requires a high amount of real-time computing for good performance.
 Bare metal and dedicated servers can provide the level of performance needed, and the flexibility of bare metal accommodates for particularly busy periods in the year for example tax deadline periods which bring in high volumes of calls to support desks.

 Internet of Things devices collect huge amounts of data that need processing.
 Bare metal servers provide the performance and power for processing that date.
 Furthermore, bare metal offers the flexibility to only spin up the server for the needed amount of time.

 The hybrid nature of bare metal is well suited to responsive web application development.
 Pre-production stages typically need flexibility and scalability for testing, but a completed production requires the performance and stability of dedicated servers.
 The customizable nature of bare metal accommodates all the stages of a web application life cycle.

 Bare metal is a term that describes modern high-spec physical servers.
 It offers a mix of the flexibility of the cloud and the performance of dedicated servers.
-Bare metal is a great option for workloads that require intensive computing power like gaming and VoIP, or in situations that require heightened security.
+Bare metal is a great option for workloads requiring intensive computing power, like gaming, WebRTC, or high-security environments.